Spanking: Effect on children

 The main reasons parents give for spanking their children are to make children more compliant and to promote better behavior, especially to put a stop to their children's apparent aggressive behaviors.
 However, research has shown that spanking (or any other form of corporal punishment) is associated with the opposite effect.
 When adults physically punish children, the children tend to obey parents less with time and develop more aggressive behaviors, including toward other children.
 This increase in aggressive behavior appears to reflect the child's perception that hitting is the way to deal with anger and frustration.

 There are also many adverse physical, mental, and emotional effects correlated with spanking and other forms of corporal punishment, including various physical injuries, increased anxiety, depression, and antisocial behavior.
 Adults who were spanked during their childhood are more likely to abuse their children and spouse.

 The American Academy of Pediatrics (AAP), Royal College of Paediatrics and Child Health (RCPCH), and the Royal Australasian College of Physicians (RACP) all recommend that no child should be spanked and instead favor the use of effective, healthy forms of discipline.
 Additionally, the AAP recommends that primary care providers (e.g., pediatricians and family medicine physicians) begin to discuss parents' discipline methods no later than nine months of age and consider initiating such discussions by age 3–4 months.
 By eight months of age, 5% of parents report spanking and 5% report starting to spank by age three months.
 The AAP also recommends that pediatricians discuss effective discipline strategies and counsel parents about the ineffectiveness of spanking and the risks of harmful effects associated with the practice to minimize harm to children and guide parents.

 Although parents and other advocates of spanking often claim that spanking is necessary to promote child discipline, studies have shown that parents tend to apply physical punishment inconsistently and tend to spank more often when they are angry or under stress.
 The use of corporal punishment by parents increases the likelihood that children will suffer physical abuse, and most documented cases of physical abuse in Canada and the United States begin as disciplinary spankings.
 If a child is frequently spanked, this form of corporal punishment tends to become less effective at modifying behavior over time (also known as extinction).
 In response to the decreased effectiveness of spanking, some parents increase the frequency or severity of spanking or use an object.

-A 2024 scientific analysis of previous studies found that spanking accounted for less than 1% of changes in child outcomes, concluding that "blanket anti-spanking injunctions" were unsupported.
+A 2024 meta-analysis of longitudinal studies suggested that spanking accounted for less than 1% of variance in outcomes, though two longitudinal studies published in 2025 identified a direct causal link to a subsequent decline in child approaches to learning and an increase in externalizing behavior.